serde-rs/serde-rs.github.io/_src/field-attrs.md

 - ##### `#[serde(getter = "...")]` {#getter}

-  This is used when deriving `Serialize` for a [remote type](remote-derive.md) that has one or more private fields.
+  This is used when deriving `Serialize` for a [remote type] that has one or more private fields.

+  [remote type]: remote-derive.md